tlebchan/InsilicoValidation/README.md

 ## Results

-1. Somatic mutation VAF for patients with downsampled purity
+1. The test performance was assessed with reproducibility of previously found mutations in clinical samples.
+Thus, mutations that passed the filter in the original sample were considered as a set of true positive mutations and were used as a reference.
+In turn, the filtered mutations in the diluted samples were intersected with the reference set to obtain true positives and calculate reproducibility.
+Illustrative plot with somatic mutation VAF for patients with downsampled purity can be found in the figure.

 ![](images/VAF.png)

-2. Reproducibility against purity for several mutation filter approaches
+2. Reproducibility against purity for several mutation filter approaches is shown in the figure.
+The results show our filters used in the validated pipeline perform much better across the range of purity available, compared to basic filtrations.
+There are also advantages of each filter: the current filter (black color) works much better at high purity, while the new filter (grey color) performs well for  low purity samples.

 ![](images/reproducability.png)

-3. Recall and precision on in silico generated data
+3. In the second part of this work, the introduction of artificial mutations in normal samples was utilized.
+Since mutations were introduced, it is known which mutations should be detected and which are just calling errors or FFPE errors.
+The results of comparing the current and newly developed filters were evaluated in terms of recall and precision.
+While both filters do well in calling precision, the new filter has a much better performance in terms of recall especially in the low purity range.

 ![](images/recall.png)